Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 The term $c^{\text{vac,res}}_{\text{dyn}}$ represents the concentration of mobile vacancies remaining in the Al matrix that are available to facilitate solute diffusion.
 This model enables more accurate prediction of vacancy concentrations, particularly in systems containing large solute clusters.

 Fig.~\ref{fig:kmc_cv}a displays the temperature evolution profiles under three different cooling conditions: instantaneous quenching, fast cooling, and slow cooling (see Supplementary Note 4 for cluster snapshots).
-Fig.~\ref{fig:kmc_cv}b presents the corresponding evolution of residual vacancy concentrations, including both the equilibrium concentration $c^{\text{vac,res}}_{\text{eq}}$ (from Eq.~\ref{eq:vac_eq_res}) and the dynamic concentration $c^{\text{vac,res}}_{\text{dyn}}$ (from Eq.~\ref{eq:vac_dyn_res2}) under these three conditions.
+Here, cluster structures and effective vacancy-cluster interaction energies were calculated from KMC simulations and the Markov chain model described above.
+Fig.~\ref{fig:kmc_cv}b presents the corresponding evolution of residual vacancy concentrations in the Al matrix, including both the equilibrium concentration $c^{\text{vac,res}}_{\text{eq}}$ (from Eq.~\ref{eq:vac_eq_res}) and the dynamic concentration $c^{\text{vac,res}}_{\text{dyn}}$ (from Eq.~\ref{eq:vac_dyn_res2}) under these three conditions.
 In all cases, $c^{\text{vac,res}}_{\text{dyn}}$ remains higher than $c^{\text{vac,res}}_{\text{eq}}$ because equilibrium has not yet been reached.
 For the instantaneous quenching case, solute clusters cannot grow rapidly, leading to fewer large clusters capable of effectively trapping vacancies.
 As a result, a higher $c^{\text{vac,res}}_{\text{dyn}}$ is observed in the Al matrix.
 Over time, as clustering progresses and larger clusters form, $c^{\text{vac,res}}_{\text{dyn}}$ gradually decreases.
 In contrast, under more realistic cooling conditions (fast and slow cooling), stronger vacancy-cluster interactions are observed due to the formation of larger clusters during the cooling process.
 These clusters absorb more vacancies through strong binding interactions, resulting in lower $c^{\text{vac,res}}_{\text{dyn}}$ at a given time.
 Overall, $c^{\text{vac,res}}_{\text{dyn}}$ tends to be higher for faster cooling rates than for slower ones, as faster cooling suppresses the formation of additional large clusters that trap vacancies more effectively.
 Interestingly, this trend is opposite to that observed for $c^{\text{vac,res}}_{\text{eq}}$, where faster cooling corresponds to a lower temperature at a given time, thereby yielding lower equilibrium vacancy concentrations.
 This opposite trend can be rationalized by noting that faster cooling rates lead to a larger deviation between the dynamic and equilibrium vacancy concentrations, i.e., a greater gap between $c^{\text{vac,res}}_{\text{dyn}}$ and $c^{\text{vac,clu}}_{\text{eq}}$, due to the system being driven further from equilibrium by rapid kinetics.